jainpradhuman2311/API-Insight-Lab/STRUCTURE.md

-# API Performance Tester - Architecture & Structure
+# API Insight Lab - Architecture & Structure

 This document provides a technical overview of the module's architecture, data flows, and implementation details for developers and contributors.